-Metric Definition and Relevance: These F3- based emissions could be a more locally precise alternative for the standard Landfire/FCCS based estimated emissions for wildfire emissions.
+Metric Definition and Relevance: The F3 modeled-based emissions could be a more locally precise alternative for the standard Landfire/FCCS based estimated emissions for wildfire emissions.
 Reporting units are not on a per acre, but a per pixel basis, so that zonal summaries for the area of interest can quickly total up the possible emissions, and compare them to Rx fire emissions.

-Data Units: short tons of PM2.5
+Data Units: Short tons of PM2.5

-Creation Method: This is a first-order estimate (based on FOFEM, or First Order Fire Effects Model, embedded in the FVS Fire and Fuels Extension) generally representing wildfire emissions using standard wildfire conditions (more in the FVS manual).
-These estimates have been imputed to the landscape by the F3 model and are reported as the metric: Pot_Smoke
+Creation Method: This is a first-order estimate (based on FOFEM, or First Order Fire Effects Model, algorithms embedded in the FVS Fire and Fuels Extension) generally representing wildfire emissions using standard wildfire conditions (more in the FVS manual).
+These estimates have been imputed to the landscape by the F3 model and are reported as the metric: Pot Smoke